CPAForgeThe tools desk

 The HP 12C has been the financial professional's calculator of choice since 1981, and the Platinum version adds algebraic entry alongside the original RPN mode.
 RPN (reverse Polish notation — enter 5, enter 3, press plus) feels backward for the first hour and becomes faster than algebraic entry after a week.
 The TVM row (N, I/YR, PV, PMT, FV) solves loan and lease calculations in under 10 seconds once you have it memorized.
 Battery life is measured in years, not days.
 If you do any financial modeling for clients — retirement projections, business valuations, real estate cash flow — it earns its desk space.

-At $30 the Canon MP21-DX delivers the essentials: 2-color 12-digit print, cost-check and item-count keys, and a compact footprint.
-Print speed is a step below the Casio and Victor, and the ribbon replacement is slightly more awkward.
+The Canon MP21-DX delivers the essentials: 2-color 12-digit print, cost-check and item-count keys, and a compact footprint.
+Print speed is a step below the Casio, and the ribbon replacement is slightly more awkward.
 The right use case is a second desk, a conference room, or a new-hire workstation where you want a tape calculator without deploying your primary unit.

 What we left off#